microsoft/playwright/docs/src/api/java.md

 ### param: WebSocket.waitForFrameSent.callback = %%-java-wait-for-event-callback-%%

 ### param: Worker.waitForClose.callback = %%-java-wait-for-event-callback-%%

-### option: BrowserType.connectOverCDP.slowMo
-* langs: java
-- `slowMo` <[float]>

-Slows down Playwright operations by the specified amount of milliseconds.
-Useful so that you can see what is going on.
-Defaults to 0.

-### option: BrowserType.connectOverCDP.timeout
-* langs: java
-- `timeout` <[float]>

-Maximum time in milliseconds to wait for the connection to be established.
-Defaults to `30000` (30 seconds).
-Pass `0` to disable timeout.

 ### option: BrowserType.launch.ignoreDefaultArgs = %%-csharp-java-browser-option-ignoredefaultargs-%%
 ### option: BrowserType.launchPersistentContext.ignoreDefaultArgs = %%-csharp-java-browser-option-ignoredefaultargs-%%